Table of Contents

 ☐ Yes ☐ No

-Note: To set the viewport to 1280 pixel, open chrome developer tools and resize the browser window to see the view port size getting changed OR visit https://whatismyviewport.com/ to set the viewport size
+Note: To set the viewport to 1280 pixel, open chrome developer tools and resize the browser window to see the view port size getting changed OR visit What’s My Viewport to set the viewport size

 TOOLS: